Title

 PNP Circular No. 003-10 provides guidelines for non-uniformed personnel in availing rehabilitation privileges, outlining the conditions, duration, and responsibilities involved, while ensuring continued salaries and benefits for claimants.

-The purpose of PNP Circular No. 2010-003 is to provide guidelines and procedures for granting rehabilitation privileges to Non-Uniformed Personnel (NUP) of the PNP, ensuring humane, employee-friendly policies, clarifying issues, ensuring uniform interpretation, and preventing misuse of the privilege.
+It provides guidelines and procedures for granting Rehabilitation Privileges to Non-Uniformed Personnel (NUP), clarifies issues, ensures uniform interpretation, and prevents misuse of the privilege.

-Non-Uniformed Personnel (NUP) are personnel of the PNP who have permanent and temporary appointments duly attested by the Civil Service Commission.
+Non-Uniformed Personnel of the PNP with permanent and temporary appointments duly attested by the Civil Service Commission.

-Injuries or wounds sustained by a Non-Uniformed Personnel while in the performance of official duties, including accidents during official business outside the work station, official travel, authorized overtime, detail order, and special assignment orders, qualify for rehabilitation privileges.
+When the NUP is already at work, on official business outside the work station, official travel, authorized overtime, detail order, and special assignment orders.

-No, injuries from accidents that occurred while the NUP was going to work or going home from work are not considered sustained in the performance of official duties and are not covered.
+No. Injuries from accidents occurring while going to work and going home are not considered sustained while in the performance of official duties.

-No, illness or sickness resulting from or aggravated by working conditions or the environment cannot be a basis for availing the rehabilitation privilege, even if compensable under other laws or ECC regulations.
+No. Illness or sickness resulting from or aggravated by working conditions or environment cannot be a basis for availing the Rehabilitation Privilege, even if compensable under ECC rules.

-The Chief of Office/Unit shall be held responsible and personally liable for any false or fraudulent claims and irregularities in the availing of the privilege.
+The Chief of Office/Unit is held responsible and personally liable for any false or fraudulent claims and irregularities in availing the privilege.

 Analyze Cases Smarter, Faster